choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

 -rw-r--r-- 1 root root 915 Sep 12 10:40 helloworld.json
 ```

-Both the [DDL](../ddl/) files are required and can be generated using the new `choria tool generate ddl helloworld.json helloworld.ddl` utility.
+Both the [DDL](../ddl/) and JSON files are required and can be generated using the new `choria tool generate ddl helloworld.json helloworld.ddl` utility.

 ### Communication Protocols